fileunderjeff/houston-city-council-transcripts/README.md

 # houston-city-council-transcripts
+This is a text mining project for transcripts of candidate interviews.
 I am curious about word frequencies and combinations used by candidates when they are running for office.

 The League of Women Voters Houston (http://lwvhouston.org) conducts interviews with candidates for Houston City Council.
 Generally, they ask candidates the same questions.